 Mercedes SAM Module Programing

-If your SAM module is defective, your next question would be: Do Mercedes SAM modules need to be reprogrammed?
+If your SAM module is defective, your next question is: Do Mercedes SAM modules need reprogramming?

 In the early model years, you could replace the SAM unit with a used SAM from another Mercedes-Benz and not worry about any programming.
-Newer Mercedes-Benz models require SAM module programming and the new SAM unit will need to be coded with the Sofware Calibration Number (SCN).
+Newer Mercedes-Benz models require SAM module programming, and the new SAM unit must be coded with the Sofware Calibration Number (SCN).
 You will need to contact the dealer if you need a new SAM.
 An alternative is to buy a “virgin” SAM module and have a mechanic that has Star Diagnostic perform SCN coding and installation for you.

 For example, a W220 S430 SAM module can be swapped with a module from another S-Class and not require any programming.
-When you replace your SAM with a used module, make sure to match the part numbers.
+When you replace your SAM with a used module, match the part numbers.

 The cost to replace a SAM module can vary greatly.
-Not only does it depend on if it is a front, left, right or rear SAM.
-It also depends on the model and most importantly if the SAM unit requires reprogramming.
-Therefore a defective SAM may cost from a few hundred dollars to thousands of dollars to be replaced.
+Not only does it depend on if it is a front, left, right, or rear SAM.
+It also depends on the model and, most importantly, if the SAM unit requires reprogramming.
+Therefore, a defective SAM may cost a few hundred dollars to thousands of dollars to replace.

 Is the dealer the only option to get install a new SAM?

-If your SAM unit needs to be coded, you will need to have it programmed.
+If your SAM unit needs to be coded, you must have it programmed.
 The dealer is not your only option.
-If you have a mechanic in your area that has an authorized MB Star DAS scanner, they will be able to perform SAM module programming and SCN coding.
+If you have a mechanic in your area with an authorized MB Star DAS scanner, they can perform SAM module programming and SCN coding.

 SAM Service Campaign / Recalls